aaronpriven/Array-2D-pm/README.md

 Some general notes:

+- Except for constructor methods, all methods can be called as an object method on a blessed Array::2D object:

+        $self->clone();

+    Or as a class method, if one supplies the array of arrays as the first
+    argument:

+        Array::2D->clone($self);

+    In the latter case, the array of arrays need not be blessed (and will not be blessed by Array::2D).

 - In all cases where an array of arrays is specified as an argument (_aoa\_ref_), this can be either an Array::2D object or a regular
 array of arrays data structure that is not an object.
-- Where rows are columns are removed from the object (as with any of the `pop_*`, `shift_*`, `del_*` methods), time-consuming assemblage of return values is ommitted in void context.
+- Where rows are columns are removed from the array (as with any of the `pop_*`, `shift_*`, `del_*` methods), time-consuming assemblage of return values is ommitted in void context.
 - Some care is taken to ensure that rows are not autovivified.
 Normally, if the